Headstone, London

 Headstone is a residential area north-west of Harrow, London, and immediately north of North Harrow.
 A green buffer exists between Headstone and North Harrow that consists of a moated manor site (Headstone Manor) and football and rugby pitches, making the area mostly separate from North Harrow.
 However, there are some points of flux and overlap.
 To the west the area abuts the large and predominantly agricultural pasture of Pinner Park.

 History

 Headstone Manor is fourteenth century with many later additions and renovations: it is a significant place of interest in its own right.
 The manor had an unrivalled status, see manorialism until after the Reformation and formation of the British Empire and to an extent, usually for such a site, relatively close to London, even until the Enlightenment which sparked the Industrial Revolution.
 This has led to the barns having remained largely intact to the present.

 The origin of the place name may be related to that of Wealdstone, which is a neighbouring area situated directly north of Harrow being the residential part north of its midpoint train station, Harrow & Wealdstone – this area acts as a second tier commercial hub for the area, the main hub being the Harrow shopping precincts and centres closer to Harrow-on-the-Hill station just 0.5 mi south of Harrow & Wealdstone.

+Politics

+Headstone is part of the Harrow West constituency for elections to the House of Commons of the United Kingdom.

+Headstone is part of the Headstone ward for elections to Harrow London Borough Council.